-Making it worse is that the main character is also rendered in a rather bland and uninteresting manner.
-In fact, he bears an uncanny resemblance to the Unreal Engine 4 mannequins that you see running through early demos of a game’s development.
+Making it worse is that the main character is a rather bland and uninteresting fellow.
+In fact, he bears an uncanny resemblance to the Unreal Engine 4’s placeholder mannequins that you see running through early demos of a game’s development.
 This is a shame since likable and strong protagonists in platforming games can really have a strong effect.
-Sadly, our little space man here sometimes looks as if he stumbled into the wrong game at times.
+Sadly, our little space man here sometimes just looks as if he stumbled into the wrong game.

 Nevertheless, the latter chapters show that team Planet Alpha still has a firm grasp on what makes a decent platforming experience.
 Here the action gains a much better momentum and the limits of the mini-cosmonaut’s acrobatics are tested more thoroughly.
 If the more protracted bits had been removed from the final version, these sections might have balanced out the overall game nicely.

 Maybe this is the stealth fanboy in me talking, but the encounters with robo-baddies were generally exciting too.
-They may look as if they come out of a 1950’s B-movie, but being spotted means instant death, and here the day/night mechanic serves to create cover with the plants as much as platforms.
+They may look as if they come out of a 1950’s B-movie, but being spotted means instant death, and here the day/night mechanic serves to create cover with the plants.
 These moments play as tiny puzzle sections in themselves and provide a welcome break between dragging around stepping stones and solitary jumping.